 |Dynamics 365 Field Service Integration||Requires Dynamics License||No|

 |Accounts||Office 365 Business Premium or Essentials license to login||Office 365, Microsoft Account, or RemoteSpark account|

 |Licensing||Office 365 and Remote Assist licenses per user.||License required for HoloLens users.
 Free license for expert users (Windows 10 device and Surface Hub)|

 As you can see by the charts above, RemoteSpark and Remote Assist possess different strengths that lend themselves to different use cases within a variety of conditions and operations.

 When should your organization use one, the other, or both?
 Now that you know the technical differences between the MR platforms, here are six questions you should ask yourself.

 There are certainly other solutions for remote worker support on the market.
 Many of these solutions operate with 2D remote worker support, using a phone or tablet.
 At Kognitiv Spark, we believe that the most effective and intuitive way to interact with data is in 3D, like how the human brain interacts with anything in the real world.
 Not to mention, Mixed Reality devices, as opposed to AR devices (phones or tablets), keep the remote worker hands-free allowing them to do the work while interacting with relevant data.
 This is why we chose to build on the HoloLens.

 As you can see above, both tools provide their own, unique value.
 There are plenty of features and benefits to using either or even both.
 As both have free trials you can take each for a drive and see which one fits your use cases.
 If you have any questions, please reach out on Twitter at @RyanGroom or on LinkedIn.

-Interested in securing a free trial?
+Interested in securing a demo?
 Contact our implementation team here.